hiiamsheep/hiiamsheep/README.md

 ## Hi there 👋

+I'm HiiamSheep, I like to wander through weird corners of code, hardware and random ideas that probably shouldn't work.
+If it's fun, low-level or even slightly ridiculous I'll probably test it, tweak it and make it behave... somehow.

+~"Where chaos, curiosity and silliness meets"~

 <!--
 **hiiamsheep/hiiamsheep** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.